 The weather station at CFA, installed in 1949, was the first meteorological observation station established at the INL Site.
 It is the longest continually operating station at the site.
-For many years, the temperature at CFA was recorded on a mechanical thermograph located inside a thermoscreen shelter.
-This thermograph has now been removed, and the daily temperatures are obtained from the standard temperature sensor located at 2 m on the CFA tower.
-Precipitation is collected in a rain gauge located about 50 feet (15.2 m) southwest of the tower and is manually measured weekly.
-Daily total precipitation is interpolated from this weekly total using the five-minute data from a separate electronic rain gauge located about 15 feet (4.6 m) east of the CFA tower.
-Snow depth is measured manually at the same time as precipitation and interpolated to a daily depth.
-Total daily snowfall is estimated using a snow depth sensor installed at CFA but also takes into account the precipitation amount, temperatures at time of precipitation, and the INL weather camera.
-This dataset is what compromises the National Weather Service cooperative observer station known as Idaho Falls 46W (or IDA 46W).
-The data from IDA 46W are also included in NOAA's National Centers for Environmental Information (NCEI) database, which is the nation's primary climatological database.
+For many years, the temperature at CFA was recorded on a mechanical thermograph inside a thermoscreen shelter.
+This thermograph has now been removed, and the daily temperatures are obtained from the standard temperature sensor located at 2 m on the CFA Mesonet tower.
+Precipitation was collected in a rain gauge about 50 feet (15.2 m) southwest of the tower.
+Precipitation was manually measured weekly and interpolated into a daily value with the help of the CFA Mesonet electronic rain gauge located about 15 feet (4.6 m) east of the CFA Mesonet tower.
+Now, the official precipitation record is the same as the CFA Mesonet electronic rain gauge.
+Snow depth was also measured manually simultaneously with precipitation and interpolated to a daily depth.
+The daily snow depth also considers information including the CFA Mesonet snow depth sensor, the precipitation amount, temperatures at the time of precipitation, and the INL weather camera.
+Beginning in the fall of 2024, the official snow depth will be the snow depth measurement recorded with a new snow depth sensor associated with the CFA Mesonet station.
+This dataset comprises the National Weather Service cooperative observer station, Idaho Falls 46W (or IDA 46W).
+The data from IDA 46W are also included in NOAA's National Centers for Environmental Information (NCEI) database, the nation's primary climatological database.

 The NOAA/INL Mesonet dataset also includes near-surface vertical wind profiles obtained from a sodar (Sound Detection and Ranging) located near Grid 3 (Figure 4).
-In operation since 2008, the sodar is an acoustic instrument that operates by emitting a sound pulse at 4.5 KHz, listening to the atmospheric echo from that pulse, and then calculating the winds based on Doppler shifts.
-Five-minute averages of wind speed and direction in 16-foot (5-m) increments from 66 to 656 feet (20 m to 200 m) AGL are calculated using this approach.
+In operation since 2008, the sodar is an acoustic instrument that emits a sound pulse at 4.5 KHz, listens to the atmospheric echo from that pulse, and then calculates the winds based on Doppler shifts.
+Ten-minute averages of wind speed and direction in 16-foot (5-m) increments from 66 to 656 feet (20 m to 200 m) AGL are calculated using this approach.
 It also provides turbulence statistics such as the standard deviations of the vertical and horizontal wind components and a visualization of the height of the boundary layer when the top of the boundary layer is below the maximum sensing level.
+In 2024, the sodar became end of life and was turned off.
+ARLSORD is hoping that funding will allow us to purchase another one in the near future.